Datasance/docs.datasance.com/ioFog_3.0/reference-potctl/reference-application.md

 # Application YAML Specification

-`iofogctl` allows users to deploy sets of Microservices to Edge Compute Networks ('ECNs').
-The various components of Microservices are specified within YAML files for `iofogctl` to consume.
+`potctl` allows users to deploy sets of Microservices to Edge Compute Networks ('ECNs').
+The various components of Microservices are specified within YAML files for `potctl` to consume.

 An application is a set of Microservices working together to achieve one specific purpose.

 An application is defined by a YAML file.
-This file is passed as a parameter to the deploy command: `iofogctl deploy -f <path-to-yaml>`
+This file is passed as a parameter to the deploy command: `potctl deploy -f <path-to-yaml>`

-An application YAML file definition can be retrieved with the describe command: `iofogctl describe application <NAME> [-o <path-to-yaml>]`
+An application YAML file definition can be retrieved with the describe command: `potctl describe application <NAME> [-o <path-to-yaml>]`

 Don't panic if this seems like a lot to digest, the [microservice yaml definition](#microservices) is explained in more details further down.
 The main take away is that an application is defined by: a `name`, a set of `microservices` and a set of `routes`.